 This is intended for an evangelical Christian readership, of which I am one.

+This is something I wrote in verse form to try and express my thoughts in an holistic way.
 Don't treat this as poetry; it's not.
 It's a crafting of words with the help of a chosen scheme (Adelstrop first line) to help getting ideas efficiently and perhaps more attractively into words.

 These verses introduce a little-known theological position , but which speaks to the increasing concern for God's world and engagement with mainstream issues.
-Since it is little-known, notes are given at the end of this page.
+Since it is little-known, notes are given at the end of this page. ("Verses" does not mean Bible verses!)

 The Parts I to V each have a particular purpose or topic, which you you might or might not like to know before you read; if so, see [Note 2], which is available at each heading.